-Eva Sage-Gavin: How to help middle-skilled workers kickstart lifelong learning
+Eva Sage-Gavin: Helping middle-skilled workers start lifelong learning

 As I scanned the latest U.S. Bureau of Labor Statistics employment projections, I jumped rather quickly to the fastest-growing occupations.
 I’m always interested to see if the jobs that are showing real growth reflect the current global trends that I am seeing in my day-to-day work.